sagemath/sagewiki_to_gh-2022-10-10/days11.md

 === To and From the Airport ===

  * Capital Metro has a bus (the Airport Flyer, Route 100) that runs between the Austin-Bergstrom International Airport (ABIA) and central Austin.
-It's schedule can be found [http://www.capmetro.org/riding/schedules.asp?f1=100 here].
+Its schedule can be found [http://www.capmetro.org/riding/schedules.asp?f1=100 here].
 It doesn't have many stops, but they are all centrally located and intersect other bus routes.
  * There are also plenty of cabs and shared-ride vans as well.